-- Final Project Website Work (25% of final grade) (ALL): Throughout the semester we will collectively decide on topic areas to develop for a class website project on best practices and ethical guidelines in hospital ethnography.
-Students will then work on assigned sections in order to begin producing content for this website, which will be an on-going project to engage and guide students and scholars conducting research in clinical settings globally. - Completed IRB Application (Grad Students 20% final, Undergrads 10% final grade): Through the course of the semester, you will be responsible for preparing an Institutional Review Board (IRB) application for a planned or fictional research project to be carried out in a clinical setting.
+- Midterm Project Website Work (25% of final grade) (ALL): By the end of week 5 each student will have identified a topic to develop for a class website project on best practices and ethical guidelines in hospital ethnography.
+Students will then work on assigned sections in order to begin producing content for this website, which will be an on-going project to engage and guide students and scholars conducting research in clinical settings globally.
+The draft of the website content will be due in week 8 and all content will be revised and posted to the website by week 10.
+We will work on posting the content in class. - Completed IRB Application (Grad Students 20% final, Undergrads 10% final grade): Through the course of the semester, you will be responsible for preparing an Institutional Review Board (IRB) application for a planned or fictional research project to be carried out in a clinical setting.
 This will allow for the application of course content related to the methods and ethics of conducting hospital ethnography and is meant to allow you to think through these issues in an applied way.
+The learning objectives for this assignment are primarily related to thinking through issues presented in the course material such as access to conducting ethnographic research in clinical settings, informed consent, and related methodological and ethical challenges unique to these settings.
 This assignment goes hand in hand with the final paper which should fully explain the rationale of the proposed project and its scientific/theoretical merits.
 The graduate students will have a completed IRB application and the undergraduates will have an abridged IRB application with sections we will discuss in class.
-A template will be available through Canvas. - Project Narrative to Accompany IRB Application (Grad students 5% final grade, Undergrads 15% final): This paper should serve to explain the project for which you prepared an IRB application with full discussion of the possible methodological and/or ethical challenges involved and how you have justified them.
-I will post specific grading rubrics and further assignment details on the course website.
+A template will be available through Canvas.
+The graduate student assignment is weighted more because they will complete a full IRB application through the UF myIRB website whereas the undergraduates complete an abridged version I provide them in a word doc.
+The weighting represents the difference in length and complexity for the grad student assignment compared to the undergrad version.
+Grad students will need to make myIRB accounts and complete any preliminary online trainings to have access to the system for this assignment.
+You will then add me as the PI so I have access to review your work. - Project Narrative to Accompany IRB Application (Grad students 5% final grade, Undergrads 15% final): This paper should serve to explain the project for which you prepared an IRB application with full discussion of the possible methodological and/or ethical challenges involved and how you have justified them.
+I will post specific grading rubrics and further assignment details on Canvas.
 Describe how your hospital ethnography project provides insights into broader societal issues.
 You must also indicate how the course readings have influenced your approach to the project.
-The undergraduates will develop a longer narrative, 15 pages minimum, describing a proposed hospital ethnography project.
-The graduate students will write not more than 5 pages as a supplement to their full IRB application.
+The undergraduates will develop a longer narrative, 10-12 pages, describing a proposed hospital ethnography project.
+The graduate students will write not more than 5 pages as a supplement to their full IRB application, which will be similar to the required protocol that is often submitted alongside the application in the myIRB system.

 Final Grade:

 Attendance 5%

 Participation 5%

 Weekly Response Papers 15%

 Group Presentations 25%

 Website contribution 25%

 IRB Proposal and narrative 25%

+IRD Proposal and narrative 25